The Lady Who Loved Insects

 Written in twelfth century Japan, the short story The Lady Who Love Insects was likely meant as a cautionary tale but has since become an inspiration for Hayao Miyzaki when creating his iconic Nausicaä of the Valley of the Wind.
 In the The Lady Who Love Insects, the Lady is extremely eccentric and refuses to conform to the normal societal appearance of her position.
 She leaves her teeth unblackened, her eyebrows are unplucked and natural, her hair loose and she generally ignores the traditional fashion.

 But perhaps more eccentric than her appearance, is her behavior due to her love of insects.
-But she doesn’t watch the more socially acceptable butterflies.
+However, she doesn’t watch the more socially acceptable butterflies.
 In fact, she despises butterflies and moths because people only look at their beauty and fail to ask questions about their lives. ““The way people lose themselves in admiration of blossoms and butterflies is positively silly and incomprehensible,” she would say.
 “It is the person who wants the truth and inquires into the essence of things who has an interesting mind.””

 The Lady is instead fascinated by the lifecycle of the insects, recognizing that the caterpillar’s stages of growth is far more interesting than the adult.
 “What intrigues me the most is the caterpillars, which have a certain appeal.”
 She catches and rears the caterpillars in order to study their lives as larvae and spends her days watches them instead of attending to other more lady-like activities like calligraphy.